christhesoul/christhesoul.github.io/_posts/2019-01-10-a-little-open-struct-trick.md

 # => "felix"
 ```

 Which is pretty cool.
-And what's cooler is when we mix it with inheritance.
+And what's cooler is when we inherit from `OpenStruct`.

 Because now we can refactor our API wrapper classes into the jaw-droppingly
 simple.